Background picture

 !

 Please note the minimum suggested boon duration is influenced by prestacking and typically short phases.
 It is recommended to get as much Boon Duration as you can for an easier time maintaining boons!
-Outside of fractals, you need at least 70% Boon Duration to play
+Outside of fractals, your boon duration will be lower with these setups due to not having

 .